johnbywater/quantdsl/README.md

 ### European and american options

-An general option can be expressed as waiting until a date for a choice between on one hand the difference between the price of an underlying and a strike price, and on the other hand an alternative expression.
+In general, an option can be expressed as a "wait" until a date for a "choice" between, on one hand, the difference between the price of an underlying and a strike price, and, on the other hand, an alternative expression.

 ```python